Yi Munyeol: Life

-Yi Mun-yol's father was a member of Korea's "wealthy elite".
+Yi Munyeol's father was a member of Korea's "wealthy elite".
 He had a 40-room residence and 200 pyeong, or 660 square meters, of land.
 He studied in Britain and taught agriculture at Seoul National University.
 But at the outbreak of the Korean War, he joined the communist cause, abandoned his family and moved to North Korea.

-Yi Mun-yol was born in Cheongun-dong, a neighborhood in central Seoul, South Korea in 1948, but the outbreak of the Korean War and his father's defection to North Korea forced his family to move about until they settled in Yeongyang County, Gyeongsangbuk-do, the ancestral seat of his family.
-The fact that his father defected dramatically affected his life, as he was seen and treated as "the son of a political offender", and was "passed around among relatives He dropped out of the College of Education of Seoul National University in 1970.
+Yi Munyeol was born in Cheongun-dong, a neighborhood in central Seoul, South Korea in 1948, but the outbreak of the Korean War and his father's defection to North Korea forced his family to move about until they settled in Yeongyang County, North Gyeongsang Province, the ancestral seat of his family.
+The fact that his father defected dramatically affected his life, as he was seen and treated as "the son of a political offender", and was "passed around among relatives.
+He dropped out of the College of Education of Seoul National University in 1970.
 He then studied for the Korean bar exam and failed three times.
 He entered literary contests with little success.
 The manuscript of Son of Man, which later became his debut novel in book form, was rejected.
 He married in 1973 and then joined the army to complete his compulsory military service.
 After he was discharged from the army, he taught school at a private institute.

-Finally in 1977, one of his short stories received honorable mention in literary awards given by Daegu Maeil Newspaper, after which he adopted the name Yi Mun-yol.
-The character, Mun, in his adopted name means "writer".
-He was awarded the Dong-A Ilbo award for a short story, Saehagok, in 1979.
+Finally in 1977, one of his short stories received honorable mention in literary awards given by Daegu Maeil Newspaper, after which he adopted the name Yi Munyeol.
+He was awarded The Dong-A Ilbo award for a short story, Saehagok, in 1979.
 In 1979, he was also able at last to have his novel, The Son of Man, published and it won the prestigious Today's Writer Award.
 He then published a series of novels and short stories including Golden Phoenix, Hail to the Emperor, Age of Heroes and Our Twisted Hero, each of which won awards.
 He reached the peak of his literary productivity in the 1980s and 1990s but continued to write.
 From 1994 to 1997, he taught Korean language and literature at Sejong University.
 He is currently a chair professor at Hankuk University of Foreign Studies.

 Since 1999, he has also served as the head of Buak Literary Center, residential teaching facility for writers which he founded.
 He also has close ties to Gwangsan Literature Research Institute, in Dudeul Village (his hometown in Yeongyang county) and was instrumental in establishing its library which contains 20,000 books.

 Work

 Yi has written novels, short stories, and Korean adaptations of classic Chinese novels.
-In 2014, he stated "I have written 50 short stories and novellas in six volumes, 18 novels in 20 volumes, and two epic novels in 22 volumes.
+In 2014, he stated, "I have written 50 short stories and novellas in six volumes, 18 novels in 20 volumes, and two epic novels in 22 volumes.
 In addition, I have written two volumes of essays, one travelogue, and compiled and annotated a total of 20 volumes of Chinese classics, as well as 10 volumes of short and medium-length masterpieces of world literature."